List of Top Gear (1977 TV series) episodes: Top Gear Motorsport

 Top Gear Motorsport was a series of programmes broadcast by the BBC covering various forms of motorsport such as the World Rally Championship, the British Rally Championship, British Formula Three, Formula Renault and Formula Vauxhall Junior racing, as well as British Superbike and Eurocar challenges.
 Tiff Needell presented the show throughout the show's run.
 The programme was broadcast weekly on a Friday timeslot.
 The show was broadcast between 1994 and 1998, and ninety four episodes were produced in all, including specials.

 Top Gear Take 2

 Top Gear Take 2 was a series of programmes broadcast by the BBC looking back on previous segments of Top Gear over the years.
 Each programme ran for fifteen minutes on BBC Two, with repeats surfacing in 1997, on the then new UK Horizons.
 Presenters included Quentin Willson, Steve Berry, Jeremy Clarkson and Tiff Needell.
 The show was broadcast between 1992 and 1999, with fifty six episodes being produced.

 Top Gear Waterworld

 Top Gear Waterworld was a series of programmes broadcast by the BBC covering water based vehicles, and various activities related to them, such as Citroën 2CV river racing in Brittany, and how to ease traffic congestion in London by using water transport on the River Thames.
 The series was presented by Jeremy Clarkson, Tiff Needell and Julia Bradbury.
-The show was broadcast in 1998, with five episodes being produced.
+The show was broadcast in 1998, with ten episodes being produced.